Ridgeview at a Glance

-Is a free, public K-12 Charter School, chartered through the Poudre School District.
-It opened in 2001, has high school grades 9-12, and has open enrollment through a lottery system.
+RIDGEVIEW CLASSICAL SCHOOLS is a free, public K-12 charter school located in Fort Collins, Colorado that is chartered through the Poudre School District.
+It opened in 2001, has high school grades 9-12, and conducts open enrollment through a lottery system.

-Fort Collins is a city of approximately 137,000 residents located 55 miles of Denver that is home to Colorado State University and a large technology community.
+Fort Collins is a city of approximately 151,000 residents located 55 miles north of Denver.
+It is home to Colorado State University and a large technology community.

 Fort Collins, CO 80525